ykpeng/likeminded/README.md

 ### Profiles

   Upon sign in, user information is stored in the `users` table in the database.
-Users can edit the essay questions on their profile.
+Users can upload a profile photo and edit the essay questions on their profile.
 These essays are saved in a separate `profile_sections` table with an `user_id` column pointing the user they belong to.
 On the frontend, users are stored in a `UserStore`.
   ![userShow]

 ### Matching by personality

-  Users complete a personality test to access their scores on six personality dimensions and determine their percentage match to other users.
+  Users can complete a personality test to access their scores on six personality dimensions and determine their percentage match to other users.
 The `dimensions` table in the backend holds `id` and `name`, the `questions` table holds `content` and `dimension_id`, the `answers` table holds `user_id`, `question_id`, and `answer_choice`.
 On the frontend, `QuestionStore` holds all the questions fetched from the backend. `QuestionIndex` iterates through all the questions and passes each one to `QuestionIndexItem`.
 Answers are held in `AnswerStore` and displayed in `AnswerIndex`, which passes individual answers as props to `AnswerIndexItem`.

-  Percentage matches of the current user against all other users are calculated in the `UsersController` and send to `UserStore`, which sorts the users in order of decreasing percentage match.
+  Percentage matches of the current user against all other users are calculated in the `UsersController` and sent to `UserStore`, which sorts the users in order of decreasing percentage match.
   ![questions]

 ### Filtering

   In the `onSubmit` handler of the submit button of the sign-up form, an AJAX request is made to the Google Maps API to fetch the `city`, `state`, `lat`, and `lng` of the user based on the zipcode they entered.
-The geographic information is send along with the rest of the form data as params to the `UsersController`.
+The geographic information is sent along with the rest of the form data as params to the `UsersController`.
 This allows for displaying the users' location and filtering by location.
 The latitude and longitude coordinates are stored in the `users` table so that distance calculations can be made in the backend, without further AJAX calls.

   The `Search` component holds `Filters` and `UserIndex` as subcomponents. `Filters` calls `FilterActions` methods to update `filterParams` upon user input.
 The `Search` component listens to the `UserStore` and `FilterParamsStore` and passes `users` and `filterParams` as props to `UserIndex` and `Filters`, respectively, so that the search page live updates as users change their filter inputs.
   In the backend, the `UsersController` checks for `maxAge`, `minAge`, `maxDistance`, and `lookingFor` params to determine which users to return.